xuliting/Elastos.Developer.Doc/DApp_Wallet_EN.md

 * memo and information: payment transaction remarks, memo will be written to Blockchain
 * backurl: the returned root path of the DApp after payment transaction

-## 4. Explnation of Returned Parameters
+## 4. Explanation of Returned Parameters

 ![DApp_Wallet_1](images/DApp_Wallet_1.png)